TanavSureddy/SeasonalSavor/README.md

-# Setting Up Ionic Angular and Cloning a GitHub Repo
+# Setting Up Ionic Angular and Cloning This Repository

 ## 1. Install Node.js
 Make sure you have **Node.js** installed.